model-checking/kani/docs/src/debugging-verification-failures.md

 * `--visualize`.
 This feature generates an HTML text-based trace that enumerates the execution steps leading to the check failure.

+## Concrete playback

-This document describes the concrete playback feature in more detail.
+This section describes the concrete playback feature in more detail.

-## Setup
+### Setup

 The Kani library needs to be linked as a dev dependency to the crate you're trying to debug.
 To use the latest Kani library version, add the following lines to your `Cargo.toml` file: